-- According to the Asset Condition Report, improve the ratio of good vs. fair or poor by 2025. - Contribute to Parks Canada's goal of "greening" operations and decarbonizing energy use by exploring options for increased public transportation in park operations. - Built assets at high risk of climate change impacts are prioritized and a conceptual scope of work developed for each by 2025. - Climate change trends and projections, and their impacts are identified and measures to address them are incorporated into operational plans (e.g., asset investments, area management plans, fire management, species at risk, etc.) and impact assessments by 2025. - Aggregate extraction for roadway improvements and maintenance will be guided by the Mountain Parks Aggregate Management Strategy (2019) and the Parks Canada Management Directive 2.4.7 Sand, Gravel and other Earth Material: Excavation and Site Rehabilitation.
+- By 2027, the proportion of assets in poor condition is reduced according to the Asset Condition Report. - Options for increased public transportation in park operations are explored to contribute to Parks Canada's goal of "greening" operations and decarbonizing energy use. - Built assets at high risk of climate change impacts are prioritized, and a conceptual scope of work is developed for each by 2027. - By 2027, climate change trends, projections and impacts are identified, and approaches to address them are incorporated into operational plans and impact assessments (e.g. asset investments, area management plans, fire management, species at risk).

-Objective 4.2: Safety, access and capacity are improved along the Trans-Canada Highway and at visitor use areas through environmental design and innovative visitor management tools.
+• Aggregate extraction for roadway improvements and maintenance will be guided by the Mountain Parks Aggregate Management Strategy (2019) and the Parks Canada Management Directive 2.4.7 - Sand, Gravel and other Earth Material: Excavation and Site Rehabilitation.

-• Visitor activity risk assessments are conducted at minimum, on an annual basis, and appropriate visitor safety mitigations implemented.
+Objective 4.2: Safety, access and capacity are improved along the Trans-Canada Highway and at visitor-use areas through environmental design and innovative visitor management tools.

-- Visitor satisfaction with parking availability at visitor use areas shows an improving trend from 2020 levels. - Transportation corridor safety measures (i.e., chain-up, speed, emergency response, spills, and driver training) improve through collaboration with provincial stakeholders.
+- Visitor activity risk assessments are conducted on an annual basis at minimum, and appropriate visitor safety mitigations are implemented. - Visitor satisfaction with parking availability at visitor-use areas shows an improving trend from 2022 levels. - Transportation corridor safety measures (i.e. chain-up, speed, emergency response, spills, and driver training) improve through collaboration with provincial stakeholders.